jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Search goodness.** In life you often don’t get what you want, you get what you expect.
 Go looking for trouble and that’s what you’ll find.
 Go looking for conflict and you’ll find it.
 Go looking for people take advantage of you and they generally will.
 See the world as a dog-eat-dog place, and you’ll always find a bigger dog looking at you as if you’re his next meal.
 Go looking for the best in people, and you’ll be amazed at how much talent, ingenuity, empathy and goodwill you will find.
 Ultimately the world treats you more or less the way you expect to be treated.
 You’d be amazed at how much you have to do with happens to you.

 - **Show your work.** The most effective networking strategy has nothing to do with conferences, cocktail hours or cold emails.
 It is about doing interesting things & sharing them publicly.
 Like-minded people will come to you.

+- **Praise people.** You’ll get 10x better results by elevating good behaviour rather than punishing bad behaviour, especially in children and animals.

 - **Stay away from negative people.** Vibes are contagious.
 The impact of negativity is magnified when we talk about it, no matter what we say.
 Surround yourself with people who increase your energy.
 Run far away from those who drain it (Vampires).